FAQ – U.S. Climate Corps hosts

 Have any of my peer organizations participated?

-Over 400 organizations from a wide range of industries and sectors have hosted a Climate Corps fellow.
-You can easily browse our full database to find out more about fellow projects and past partners here.
+Over 600 organizations from a wide range of industries and sectors have hosted a Climate Corps Fellow.
+We invite you to browse our full database to find out more about Fellow projects and past partners here.

 How long are the fellowship projects?

-Climate Corps fellowships are 10-12 weeks between May and September.
-The exact weeks will depend on the host’s and fellow’s schedule.
+Climate Corps Fellowships are 10-12 weeks between May and September.
+The exact weeks are flexible, depending on the host’s and fellow’s schedule.

 How will EDF train the fellows?